wistcc/wistcc.github.io/_posts/2018-6-17-things-that-wont-work-using-vue.md

 last_modified_at: 2018-6-19
 ---

-After using Vue for while, I have encountered some issues that after investigating them, I learned that those are actually things Vue warned us in the documentation.
+After using Vue for a while, I have found some issues that later I learned are actually things they warned us in the documentation.

 I made a list of these issues so you can know them as well.
 Let's describe each and see the options we have to solve them.

 ## Array Changes

-Let's say we have the next object:
+Let's say we have this:

 ```javascript
 const vm = new Vue({